1,000+ Opportunities

 $22,000 in grants awarded to organizations serving Currituck, Dare counties The Currituck-Dare Community Foundation and the Currituck-Dare Women’s Fund, both part of the North Carolina Community Foundation,… $575,000 awarded to eastern North Carolina nonprofit programs by NCCF The North Carolina Community Foundation has awarded $575,000 in grants across eastern North Carolina from the Louise Oriole Burevitch Endowment, an increase of $25,000 from… Access the Community Needs Assessment

-Based on current listing details, eligibility includes: Qualified 501(c)(3) charitable organizations serving Currituck and Dare counties in North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Qualified 501(c)(3) charitable organizations serving Currituck and Dare counties in North Carolina.
+Confirm the full requirements in the official notice before applying.